DFE-Digital/single-unique-identifier/terraform/README.md

 - `service-<name>/`: Create a new root per service (for example `service-singleview/`, `service-transfer/`) that composes service-specific modules and consumes outputs from `core` (for example, resource group).
 - `modules/resource_group`: Creates the environment resource group; future service modules can be added under `modules/<service>` and wired into the relevant service root.
 - `environments/*.tfvars`: Per-environment configuration; source of truth for naming and tags.
+- `service-example/`: Example service root showing how to consume outputs from `core` via remote state and set a per-service state key.

 ## Running via GitHub Actions (manual)

 - `Terraform Backend Bootstrap`: Seeds the tfstate resource group/storage/container for the selected environment.
 - `Terraform Core Infrastructure`: Runs init/validate/plan, and apply when `apply=true`, using the core root (`terraform/core`) with tfvars-driven naming and OIDC auth.
 - `Terraform Plan and Apply`: Internal reusable workflow used by the core and service workflows.
+- `Terraform Service Example`: Illustrative workflow for a service root; it is disabled via `if: ${{ false }}` to prevent accidental runs.
+Copy/enable per service with the correct root/path/state key.

 ### GitHub secrets expected